 The Meteor is a radar-guided air-to-air missile like the US-made AIM-120 AMRAAM, which was fired by Pakistani F-16s in the aerial skirmish with India in February last year.
-At the time, it was reported the Indian Air Force lacked an air-to-air missile that could match the AMRAAM, which is believed to have a range of around 100km.
+At the time, it was reported the Indian Air Force lacked an air to air missile that could match the AMRAAM, which is air-to-air missile that could match the AMRAAM, which is believed to have a range of around 100km.

-A Rafale fighter test-firing a Meteor missile | Twitter handle of MBDA
+A Rafale fighter test-firing a Meteor missile Twitter handle of MBDA